 UNEP Principles on Conservation and Harmonious Utilization of Natural Resources Shared by Two or More States

-The importance of the issues, coupled with the potential for international conflict led to the UN to develop draft principles for the exploitation and management of shared resources.
+The importance of the issues, coupled with the potential for international conflict, led the UN to develop draft principles for exploiting and managing shared resources.
 It is expected that states will: